-In compliance with the updated terms of the approved amendment, in May 2022 Virginia will submit a draft of the revised Evaluation Plan describing additional objectives, measures, and evaluation activities to reflect the new 12 months postpartum coverage component.
+In compliance with the updated terms of the approved amendment, in May 2022 Virginia submitted a revised Evaluation Plan (appended below) describing additional objectives, measures, and evaluation activities to reflect the new 12 months postpartum coverage component.
+DMAS is awaiting feedback from CMS on the Evaluation Plan.